 How Alcohol Makes Your Depression Symptoms Worse

-Think one drink won’t hurt?
+Unsure of the affects alcohol has on you?
 Maybe you’re downing a few beers after a stressful week at work or after a heart-wrenching break up.
-You’re thinking a few drinks will relax you and make you feel good.
+You think a few drinks will relax you and make you feel good.

 But if you’re suffering from depression, think again before reaching for a drink.
 Even a small amount of alcohol can have negative effects.